iron-fish/ironfish/ironfish-cli/README.md

 You should see messages in the second terminal indicating that blocks are mined.

+### Mining with Multiple Threads
+After starting your node, run this command in a separate terminal.

+- `yarn start miners:start -t <num_threads>`

+Enter -1 as your num_threads to run the maximum possible number on your system.

 ### Multiple Nodes

 Run these commands in two different terminals: